TeamSPoon/fluentvars_old/README.md

 ````

-This library will explore examples of such possible chicanery as well as very usefully tricks that are available with TermSinks.
+This library will explore examples of such possible chicanery as well as other useful tricks that are available with TermSinks.

 ````